MikeHopley/ftl-ships-strategy/index.md

 Delay using the backup battery as long as possible&thinsp;&mdash;&thinsp;usually after your Zoltan Shield goes down.
 Sometimes it's even worth abandoning piloting for the extra power.

 My default crew positioning has one Zoltan in piloting, weapons, engines, and drones.
 Position the beam drone so it will fire the instant shields go down, then divert its power to engines.
 You do not need the battery for this!
+Picking up at least one more crew is very helpful, as you can move your Zoltan out of piloting.

 The clone bay corner is vulnerable to event boarding; pre-vent it, then let some oxygen refill.

-Picking up at least one more crew is very helpful, as you can move your Zoltan out of piloting.
+When you need to vent really fast, consider venting through weapons too (6 airlocks rather than 4).

 Charge Ion is the best ion weapon in the game.
 Adding another 2-power ion weapon will take down shields reliably for the whole game (even a 1-power ion will do, especially mid-game).